OPI Takes Nail Polish Into The Metaverse

 Call me woo-woo, but nail polish vibes are a thing.
-It's basic color theory, and the premise, should you choose to buy into it, is that wearing a specific nail color can have a subliminal impact on your mood — and creativity.
+It's basic colour theory, and the premise, should you choose to buy into it, is that wearing a specific nail colour can have a subliminal impact on your mood — and creativity.

-Author and color expert Walaa, told me that while red nail polish is rooted in energy, wearing a shade of purple can help fuel creativity.
-More than the color-theory perspective, nail brands and creatives are leaning into this subliminal connection between manicure and imagination.
+Author and colour expert Walaa, told me that while red nail polish is rooted in energy, wearing a shade of purple can help fuel creativity.
+More than the colour-theory perspective, nail brands and creatives are leaning into this subliminal connection between manicure and imagination.
 The throughway?
 Gaming.
-OPI just launched its newest polish collection, a "virtual" color collaboration with Xbox.
+OPI just launched its newest polish collection, a "virtual" colour collaboration with Xbox.

 Advertisement